omaradesida/hans/README.md

 `directory` string.
 The folder to create if a new run is being started, or the folder to search inside for the restart file if a run is being continued.

+`initial_config` string.
+File to import for starting configurations.
+This configuration will be cloned and sent to all walkers, then undergoing a brief Monte Carlo walk before the run starts in order to randomise them.
+Useful if starting from particular structures such as ringed alkanes.

 `min_aspect_ratio` float.
 Smallest allowed distance between parallel faces for cell normalised to unit volume.
 A higher value restricts the system to more cube-like cell shapes.
 Should be between 0 and 1.

+`move_ratio` 6 floats separated by commas.
+Ratio of moves to use when performing Monte Carlo walks.
+Values correspond with "volume moves", "translational moves", "rotational moves", "dihedral moves", "shear moves", "stretch moves".

 `nbeads` int.
 The number of beads per chain.